 Downton’s Titanic Inside Joke

 We all remember Edith’s wedding disaster in S3E03.
 What you might not know was that many of the dishes were also served in 1st Class on Titanic.
-I am sure that these menu choices were reflective of Julian Fellowes keen interest in Titanic, but perhaps was also meant to foreshadow the catastrophe at the altar.
+I am sure that these menu choices were reflective of Julian Fellowes’s keen interest in Titanic but perhaps were also meant to foreshadow the catastrophe at the altar.
 Equally amusing was that the Downton staff really didn’t know what to make of the food when offered the leftovers.

 The dishes included:

 - Asparagus Salad with Saffron Vinaigrette